F. David Farnell: Career

-While completing his Master's degree, Farnell served as a teaching assistant in New Testament and Bible exposition at Talbot School of Theology.
+While completing his master's degree, Farnell served as a teaching assistant in New Testament and Bible exposition at Talbot School of Theology.
 After his Ph.D. studies he was offered the chair of the Department of Pastoral Theology and Biblical Studies at Southeastern Bible College.
-Later he became the Academic Dean of the same institution from 1994 - 1997.
+Later he became the academic dean of the same institution from 1994 - 1997.

-In 1997 he came to The Master's Seminary as Associate Professor of New Testament.
+In 1997 he came to The Master's Seminary as associate professor of New Testament.
 During this time he worked with Robert Thomas to develop the New Testament Department of The Master's Seminary.
-He was named Professor of New Testament in 2007.
-Since 2008, Dr. Farnell is also Adjunct Professor at Veritas Evangelical Seminary.
+He was named professor of New Testament in 2007.
+Since 2008, Farnell is also adjunct professor at Veritas Evangelical Seminary.

-In March 2017, Dr. Farnell was invited as keynote speaker to the Chafer Theological Seminary Pastor's Conference (Dean Bible Conference).
+In March 2017, Farnell was invited as keynote speaker to the Chafer Theological Seminary Pastor's Conference (Dean Bible Conference).
 During his appearance, he spoke on "Critical Issues in Inerrancy" by means of four ground breaking sessions: Current Challenges to Orthodox Inerrancy: Dancing on the Edge (part 1, part 2, part 3), and Evangelical Critical Scholarship and the Canonical Gospels: What Hath Spinoza Wrought?
 Other keynote speakers included H. Wayne House and Andy Woods.